CraigDMcKenna/feature-focus/README.md

 in your browser.

 Webpack will watch the ```src/``` files and serve changes in real time.
-Typically with you will see any changes happen automatically withoud the need to refresh your browser.
+Typically you will see any changes happen automatically withoud the need to refresh your browser.

 Some changes to the source files may require manual browser